 1. The county should encourage utility facilities such as electric substations, natural gas gate stations, wireless communication facilities (cellular telephone towers), and telephone switching stations be designed to minimize aesthetic and other impacts on surrounding land uses.
 Landscaped screening, buffers, setbacks, and other design and siting techniques should be used to accomplish this objective.
 The extent of these requirements depend on the adjacent land uses and zoning.

-2. The county should encourage the location of private utility facilities near compatible land uses as defined in the county’s Special Use standards.
+2. The county should encourage the location of private utility facilities near compatible land uses.

 3. The county should encourage telecommunication providers to use existing structures, such as existing towers and buildings, where feasible.